Anglo-Celtic Australians: Pre-Federation

 The British Government initiated European settlement of the Australian continent by establishing a penal settlement at Sydney Cove in 1788.
 Between then and 1852, about 100,000 convicts (mostly tried in England) were transported to eastern Australia.
 Scotland and Wales contributed relatively few convicts.

 Native-born Australians of British and Irish descent were approximately a quarter of the population of the colony of New South Wales in both 1817 and 1828.
 There were slightly more native-born than free settlers in 1850.
 They were nearly half of the population in 1868.
-Their proportion of the population decreased during the times of the rapid population growth brought on by the goldrushes.
+Their proportion of the population decreased during the times of the rapid population growth brought on by the gold-rushes.
 The convicts were augmented by free settlers, including large numbers who arrived during the gold-rush in the 1850s.
 As late as 1861, people born in England, Wales, Scotland and Ireland outnumbered even the Australia-born population.
 The number of settlers in Australia who were born in the United Kingdom (UK) peaked at 825,000 in 1891, from which point the proportion of British among all immigrants to Australia steadily declined.

 Until 1859, 2.2 million (73%) of the free settlers who immigrated were British.

 Australian Government poster issued by the Overseas Settlement Office to attract British immigrants (1928).